Security-Onion-Solutions/securityonion-docs/homenet.rst

     uniqueid: 1602623674
     hnsensor: 10.0.0.0/8

 In order to sync the configuration change with the node, we can either wait for the node to automatically highstate on the predefined interval, or we can force for it.
-Since this homenet only applies to Suricata, we can apply the suricata state to the node.
+Since this homenet only applies to :ref:`suricata`, we can apply the suricata state to the node.

 - From the manager: